In short

 Research expenditures of health funds are diverse

-In absolute numbers, the KWF, with 92 million euros, is by far the largest.
-Nearly all other health funds spent less than 10 million euros on research in 2021.
-Besides KWF, the Dutch Heart Foundation (19 million euros) and the KiKa Foundation (14 million euros) are the only exceptions.
+In absolute expenditure, KWF is by far the largest, with 66 million euros.
+Almost all other health funds spent less than 10 million euros on research in 2023.
+In addition to the KiKa Foundation (24.5 million euros), the Dutch Heart Foundation (21.7 million euros), the ALS Foundation (12.5 million) and Alzheimer Nederland (11.5 million euros) are the only exceptions

 KWF explains most of the fluctuations in research expenditure of health funds